Abhijadhav03/Twynk/README.md

 - **Vite** (optional, if used): Fast frontend build tool.
 - **Nodemon**: Auto-restart for backend development.

----

-## 📸 Screenshots

-*(Add screenshots or GIFs here to showcase the app’s UI, e.g., homepage, profile page, or post feed.
-You can host them on Cloudinary or GitHub.)*

----

 ## 🛠️ Installation and Setup